bluezephyr/bluepill-cmsis/README.md

 example the SWD interface.
 The Open On-Chip Debugger software (http://openocd.org/) can be used for this purpose.
 A board configuration file can be found in the `openocd` folder.

+## Configuration

+### Memory

+No heap memory is used.
+The linker file is updated to reflect this.